Borderlands Cultures

 Photo: Camila Falquez for Mellon Foundation

 More than a line that marks two countries and separates Indigenous homelands, the US-Mexico borderlands are vibrant and complicated spaces, places, and environments.
-The vast cultural knowledge and creativity of the region is shaped by people and overlapping histories—of contestation and interdependence, migration and adaptation, stewardship and regeneration.
-Through a fuller exploration of the borderlands, we can expand our understanding of collaboration and artistry, care for land and culture, and challenge ideas of separation and othering.
+The vast cultural knowledge and creativity of the region is shaped by people and overlapping histories—of adaptation, stewardship, and regeneration.
+Through a fuller exploration of the borderlands, we can expand our understanding of collaboration and artistry, care for land and culture, and examine ideas of separation and othering.

 A low rectangular building with a window sits in front of a deep blue painted wall with a door and security camera on it